-If you don’t know where to start and feel like you want to live with less, here’s some tips that might help you out.
+But you don’t know where to start and feel like you want to live with less, it can feel like there’s too much information around.

-Now there’s a few ways to “get rid” of stuff, from Marie Kondo’s The Life-Changing Magic of Tidying Up to reading Goodbye Things: The New Minimalism.
-I personally don’t adhere to any of those principles or movements, but they are good to research.
+Now, there are a few ways to “get rid” of your stuff, from Marie Kondo’s The Life-Changing Magic of Tidying Up to reading Goodbye Things: The New Minimalism.
+I personally don’t adhere to any of those principles or movements, but they are good to have a look at.